 About the Author:

-Group Captain Murli Menon (Retd.) served in Indian Air Force for 32 years, transiting it tactical, operational, strategic and conceptual appointment spectra with credit.
+Group Captain (Retd.)
+Murli Menon served in Indian Air Force for 32 years, transiting its tactical, operational, strategic and conceptual appointment spectra with credit.
 He was India’s Air Advisor to Indian High Commission at Islamabad, Pakistan (2000-2004).
 In his second avatar, he served for 8 years with India’s Cabinet Secretariat, including a stint as Consular at Ankara, Turkey from 2008-2011.

 He was one of the pioneers in the IAF’s Doctrine Think Tank – “Air War Strategy Cell” that produced India’s first Air Power Doctrine, the IAP 2000 in 1995.
-His interests include strategic studies and since post retirement he contributes to various think-tanks based out of New Delhi, India.
+His interests include strategic studies and post-retirement, he contributes to various think-tanks based out of New Delhi, India.